 Predictivity Rates of Discovery and Preclinical Data

-Predictivity of Safety.
-There have also been numerous studies addressing predictivity of safety, typically based on the concordance of adverse effects in man with the findings from preclinical safety studies (e.g., Olson et al., 2000; Monticello et al., 2017).
+Safety.
+There have also been numerous published studies addressing predictivity of safety, typically based on the concordance between adverse effects in man (after Phase I or after clinical development) and the findings from preclinical safety studies (e.g., Olson et al., 2000; Monticello et al., 2017).
 In general, these studies have found good concordance between the findings in preclinical and clinical studies, although there has typically been considerable variability with respect to different organ systems.
-While methodologies based on concordance are not specifically addressing predictivities, these are generally thought to be of a similar magnitude as those for compound properties, in the range of 0.5 to 0.7.
-It is noteworthy that regulatory requirements for preclinical studies for safety and compound properties are generally standardized and prescriptive.
+While methodologies based on concordance are not specifically addressing predictivities, these are generally thought to be of a similar magnitude as those for compound properties, in the broad range of 0.4 to 0.7.
+It is noteworthy that regulatory requirements for preclinical studies for safety and compound properties are well standardized and prescriptive, including ICH guidelines.

-Predictivity of Efficacy.
-In contrast to predictivity of safety and compound properties, the situation with respect to how predictive preclinical efficacy studies and methods are with respect to efficacy in humans is significantly more limited.
+Efficacy.
+In stark contrast to predictivity of safety and compound properties, the situation with respect to how predictive preclinical efficacy studies and methods are with respect to efficacy in humans is significantly more limited.
 Numerous challenges in this area have been suggested, such as non-uniform preclinical studies and methodologies associated with preclinical animal models, small sample sizes and translational challenges.
-However, for illustrative purposes in this commentary, one can grossly estimate these to be in the 0.3 range, by solving for total predictivity of 0.10 and using 0.6 values for both predictivities of safety and compound properties.
+However, for illustrative purposes in this commentary, one can grossly estimate these to be around 0.3, by solving for total predictivity of 0.10 and using 0.6 values for both predictivities of safety and compound properties; using values of 0.5 and 0.7 for safety and compound properties, efficacy predictivity values would be in the 0.4 and 0.2 range, respectively.
 Of the three scientific causes of attrition, clearly predictivity of efficacy represents the weakest link in successful progression of candidate compounds from the preclinical to the clinical stage of development.

-These considerations suggest that in order to meaningfully reduce attrition rate, much more work is needed to better define the predictivities of preclinical methods and models, particularly those for efficacy.
-Work in this general area to date has clearly shown the value of precompetitive collaboration across the industry, as exemplified by recent work on compound properties (e.g., PISC/PhRMA group) and on safety (e.g., DruSafe group); both of these groups have illustrated the feasibility of precompetitive collaboration.
-It is important to note however that such collaborative work is both resource intensive and requires project management.
+These considerations suggest that in order to meaningfully reduce attrition rate, much more work is needed to better define the predictivities of preclinical methods and models, particularly those with respect to efficacy.
+Work in this general area to date has clearly shown the value of precompetitive collaboration across the industry, as exemplified by recent work on compound properties (e.g., PISC/PhRMA group) and on safety (e.g., DruSafe group).
+It is important to note however that such collaborative work is both resource and time intensive and requires long-term commitment by all the concerned participants.
 Yet, it is hard to imagine how pharmaceutical productivity can be improved without it.

 Predictivity => Productivity